OtbDotNet/Katas/README.md

 This is the second, and last, slot in front of a computer today.
 This is a chance for you to have a look at how we write code, and to show us how you would approach tackling a bug in our software (sorry, we're not perfect, on the other hand we do acknowledge that).

-Again you will be working on one of our laptops, with Visual Studio, Resharper and Git.
-And again you will also be able to access the internet should you need to look anything up.
+Again you will be:
+* working on one of our laptops, with Visual Studio, Resharper and Git
+* able to access the internet should you need to look anything up
+* working with (a) member(s) of the team

 ## Any other business